suresh-mohan/Blazor-WebAssembly-GraphQL/README.md

 ## Steps to run the app

 - Clone the Repo
-- Scaffold and seed the intial data using the [DBScript](https://github.com/suresh-mohan/Blazor-WebAssembly-GraphQL/tree/main/DBScript)
+- Scaffold and seed the initial data using the [DBScript](https://github.com/suresh-mohan/Blazor-WebAssembly-GraphQL/tree/main/DBScript)
 - Put your own connection string in the [appsettings.json](https://github.com/suresh-mohan/Blazor-WebAssembly-GraphQL/blob/main/BlazorWasmGraphQL/Server/appsettings.json) file.
 - Build and launch the application from Visual Studio.